JJ/granada-off/text/holy-not-a-week.md

 front of the bleachers set in one of the main streets, which people pay dearly to occupy.
 That is the beaten track, I guess.
-Instead of sitting or staking a place in the sidewalk, which is an art by itself and might need a whole chapter including anthropolical studies on the territoriality of the families and how their territory is marked by sunflower seed husks, you can navigate lanes and streets and check it out here and there, and then go to a quiet place and enjoy some wine
+Instead of sitting or staking a place in the sidewalk, which is an art by itself and might need a whole chapter including anthropological studies on the territoriality of the families and how their territory is marked by sunflower seed husks, you can navigate lanes and streets and check it out here and there, and then go to a quiet place and enjoy some wine